hyunseobsong/aumic/README.md

 # AUMIC: MATLAB Toolbox for the Cybernetic Modeling and More
 Hyun-Seob Song<sup>1</sup> and Doraiswami Ramkrishna<sup>2</sup>

-<sup>1</sup> Biological Sciences Division, Pacific Northwest National Laboratory, Richland, WA 99352
+<sup>1</sup> Biological Systems Engineering, Food Science and Technology, University of Nebraska-Lincoln, Lincoln, NE 68516
 <sup>2</sup> Davidson School of Chemical Engineering, Purdue University, West Lafayette, IN 47907

 We introduce a new tool for dynamic metabolic modeling – AUMIC (AUtomated tool for Metabolic modeling Integrated with the Cybernetic regulatory mechanisms)!